Chapter 1 : The Favor

 Victoire Weasley was a terror.
-Dominique wasn't quite sure when the thought or realization had struck her but it might have been on the numerous times as a child when her older sister had either bullied, harassed or manipulated her, “W-what d-do y-you w-want T-T-Toire?” she demanded in her low, if not broken stutter.
+Dominique wasn't quite sure when the thought or realization had struck her but it might have been on the numerous times as a child when her older sister had either bullied, harassed or manipulated her, “W-what do y-you want Toire?” she demanded in her low, if not broken stutter.

 There was a very exasperated look on her sister's beautiful face and Dominique frowned all the more, wondering what she needed this time.
 “I need you to do something for me, okay?”
 Victoire said, flipping a lock of her long red hair over her shoulder after wincing at the bright afternoon sun, “and you can't tell anybody either or I'll die.”

 We can only hope, Dominique thought sourly.
-“W-what i-is i-it?” she found herself asking, somehow curious to know what sort of stupid predicament her sister had gotten herself into this time.
-If it had something to do with sneaking out to meet with her friends again, she had come to the wrong person this time, “g-go a-ask M-M-Mum o-or P-Papa,”
+“W-what is it?” she found herself asking, somehow curious to know what sort of stupid predicament her sister had gotten herself into this time.
+If it had something to do with sneaking out to meet with her friends again, she had come to the wrong person this time, “go a-ask Mum or Papa,”

-“Th-then w-why a-a-are y-you a-asking m-m-me?”
+“Then why are y-you asking me?”
 Dominique wanted to know, narrowing her blue eyes on her sister suspiciously.
-Victoire always came to her with little “favors” that she was either too lazy to do herself or when she was up to something extremely bad, “w-what h-have y-you d-done n-now?”
+Victoire always came to her with little “favors” that she was either too lazy to do herself or when she was up to something extremely bad, “w-what have you done now?”

 Victoire's lovely face scrunched into a grumpy looking mess of lips and eyebrows and Dominique rolled her eyes and went back to her book.
 “Don't get smart with me, Dom, okay?
 I am so sick of you and your little attitude all the time.”
 She snapped furiously, watching as she turned a page slowly in her book.

-“E-everyone a-always s-says th-that a-and n-never a-a-asks wh-why,” Dominique said in reply, feeling just the slightest sting.
+“Everyone a-always says t-that and never asks why,” Dominique said in reply, feeling just the slightest sting.
 No one ever paid any attention to her in their home, not when perfect, amazing and wonderful Victoire was around and she had stopped pretending that she actually had a voice around her parents, knowing that they didn't care.

 Dominique glared up at her, knowing that it was in fact, someone's fault.
-But she didn't feel like talking about that horrible person or bringing up what had happened with the pigs, “I-I'm l-looking a-at y-you ar-aren't I?” she murmured angrily, turning another page in her book.
+But she didn't feel like talking about that horrible person or bringing up what had happened with the pigs, “I'm l-looking at you aren't I?” she murmured angrily, turning another page in her book.